CKManoj012/DS/AB_Testing/README.md

 For example, a retail website might conduct an A/B test to evaluate two different layouts of a product page to determine which design leads to higher sales.
 By analyzing user behavior and conversion metrics, we can provide actionable insights that inform future design decisions and marketing strategies.

-In this notebook, we will showcase the A/B testing methodology, including best practices for experiment design, statistical analysis of results, and interpretation of findings.
+In this notebook, I will showcase the A/B testing methodology, including best practices for experiment design, statistical analysis of results, and interpretation of findings.
 By highlighting the practical applications of A/B testing, this work sample demonstrates how we can leverage data to make informed business decisions that drive success and growth.